When will you get your stimulus payment? Here's how to check - KVIA

 How do I check on the status of my payment?

-The IRS is creating an online tool, called Get My Payment, that can be used to check on the status of your money.
-It is expected to launch this week and be available on the IRS website.
+The IRS created an online tool, called Get My Payment, that can be used to check on the status of your money.
+It launched Wednesday and is available on the IRS website.

 You’ll need to enter your Social Security number, date of birth and mailing address in order to track your payment, the Treasury Department said.

-Note: This story has been updated to reflect that the Get My Payment website is now live.